Casey Seals Masters Swimming Club

 • Ebony Ebenwaldner winning 2 Lorne Pier to Pub swims, and countless other open water swimming events.

-• Ranked 12th club overall in the 2010 Australian National Championships, with a reduced number of swimmers competing.
+• Ranked 12th club overall in the 2010 Australian National Championships, with only a small number of swimmers competing.

 Victorian & Australian records